 - Make sure an adult is present.
 Children and pets should never open the box themselves.

-- Once open, remove meals and place your box in a well-ventilated area away from children and pets to let any remaining dry ice evaporate before discarding the packaging.
+- Once open, remove meals and place your box in a well-ventilated area away from children and pets to let any remaining dry ice evaporate on its own before discarding the packaging.

 Any important things I should know about dry ice?

-- We ship all meals fresh after preparing them for your pet and never send frozen inventory.
+- We never send frozen inventory and ship all meals fresh after preparing them just for your pet.
 However, because dry ice is so effective some meals may freeze in transit.

 - Dry ice disappears on its own over time so there may be little to no dry ice remaining once you open your box.